teuben/nemo-lesson/_episodes/03-install.md

 ## Benchmark

-To get an idea how fast your computing platform is
+To get an idea how fast your computing platform is, we have devices the **NEMOBENCH5** benchmark

 ~~~
 $ make bench5